derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 Dijkstra Algorithm --- Finding the most optimal path on the map.
 I'd like to call it "advanced" because I also added transportation and width limits, which make it more vivid.

-To begin with, we have to covert the .txt into Numpy matrix, so the map looks like that.
+To begin with, we have to covert the .txt into Numpy matrix, so the map will look like that.
+Gold numbers : # of the road.
+Blue numbers : Width of the road.
+Black numbers : Distance of the road.
+Arrows : All of those roads are one-way.

 ![image](https://github.com/derrickroselight/Advanced_Dijkstra_Algorithm/blob/master/Dijkstra_map.jpg)